CartoDB/documentation/app/content/carto-python/installation.md

 conda install -c conda-forge carto-auth
 ```

-### Using it on Jupyter notebook
+### Using pydeck-carto on a Jupyter notebook

-In order to use the library in Jupyter notebook (or Jupyter lab) requires that the pydeck package is also properly enabled.
+In order to use our pydeck-carto package in a Jupyter notebook (or Jupyter lab), it requires that the pydeck package is also properly enabled.

 Please follow the latest instructions to enable pydeck for Jupyter [here](https://pydeck.gl/installation.html#enabling-pydeck-for-jupyter)